 End of 2025

 Argent has been chosen to re-develop the St Pancras hospital site next door to the church.
 This will bring St. Pancras’ Old Church even closer to the local community.
-We will re-develop our parish room to make us a hub for community use, developing our connections with St. Pancras Community Association, We Are Ageing Better, the Horizon Youth Club, and local schools and businesses.
+We will re-develop our parish room, kitchen and WC to make us a hub for community use, developing our connections with St. Pancras Community Association, We Are Ageing Better, the Horizon Youth Club, and local schools and businesses.
 We will work to promote the principles of Good Neighbourhood by connecting our established communities to the new communities of the Kings Cross Knoweldge Quarter.